-The program governance model provides effective 3-way communication between the governing body, parents, and staff.
+The program governance model provides effective three-way communication between the governing body, parents, and Head Start staff.
 Program Design and Management responsibilities include Program Governance, Policy Council, Parent Committees, Management Systems and Procedures, Human Resource Management, Facilities, Materials and Equipment.
 The Program Director manages the overall implementation of the HS/EHS Program.
 The School Board of Broward County, FL is the Governing Body.
-The HS/EHS Program provides shared governance with the School Board and Policy Council through which parents can participate in policy making or other decisions about the program.
-The Policy Council consists of sixteen members and six alternates.
-The membership includes twelve parents of children currently enrolled in HS, two parents of children currently enrolled in EHS, and two community representatives.
+The HS/EHS Program provides shared governance with the School Board and Policy Council through which parents can participate in policy making and other decisions about the program.
+The Policy Council consists of fifteen members and six alternates.
+The membership includes nine parents of children currently enrolled in HS, three parents of children currently enrolled in EHS, a past officer from the previous year, and two community representatives.
 Parents elected to Policy Council meet monthly and participate in shaping the Head Start program and policies by making decisions related to policymaking, funding allocation, and program management.
 Monthly enrollment, fiscal, meal, and content area reports are provided to The School Board of Broward County, FL and Policy Council Members.
 The Program Director works closely with the Policy Council and Governing Body to ensure the program remains in compliance.
-In addition, parent engagement is promoted through parent participation in school based Parent Committees which meet at least quarterly at the individual sites.
+In addition, parent engagement is promoted through parent participation in school-based Parent Committees which meet at least quarterly at the individual sites.
+Policy Council Board members participate in local trainings and national Head Start conferences.